If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 Both video features can help you stand out in the search results and get more clicks to your website.

-When a user searches for something that has multiple images associated with it, such as “puppies playing” or “kittens smiling,” they may see an image pack at the top of the results.
+When a user searches for something that has multiple images associated with it, such as “puppies playing” or “kittens smiling,” they may see this SERP feature at the top of the results.

 Breadcrumbs help users understand a page’s relationship to the structure of your website.